icflorescu/trpc-sveltekit/README.md

 Exports functions to handle the lifecycle of the tRPC websocket server:

 - `createWSSGlobalInstance`
-- `closeWSSGlobalInstance`
 - `onHttpServerUpgrade`

-> The firsts 3 methods are already explained in the `vitePlugin.ts` section.
+> The firsts 2 methods are already explained in the `vitePlugin.ts` section.

 - `SvelteKitTRPCWSServer`